norton287/Gigabyte-Z370-HD3P/README.md

 ## macOS Beta

-I am running macOS 10.15 Developer Beta 7 on my secondary installation with some issues so far.
-Not getting 4K output from my RX 580 with the latest patches for WhateverGreen and Lilu for 10.15.
-Also, the headless configuration of my headless setup of the iGPU is not working as well with those patches.
-Hopefully they'll resolve them soon, other than that it is a nice upgrade.
+I am running macOS 10.15 Developer Beta 8 on my secondary installation with some issues so far.
+Catalina is not detecting my 4K TV so it only allows scaling.
+I installed switchresx and I can set it to 4k at 30hz.
+Hopefully they will add support for TVs as monitors soon.

-I was able to scale the display to 4K but it is on at 30hz instead of 60hz like I get in Mojave